A practitioner platform for human communication and conflict development

 Difficult Conversation Exercises

-Four exercises to prepare for, reflect on, and build confidence in difficult conversations.
+Four exercises to prepare for and reflect on difficult conversations

 Practice Workbooks